Carroll Dale

-Carroll Wayne Dale (born April 24, 1938) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He was an All-American playing college football for the Virginia Tech Hokies before becoming a member of the Green Bay Packers teams that won three straight NFL championships, including the first two Super Bowls.
-He was originally from Wise, Virginia.
+Carroll Wayne Dale (born April 24, 1938) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Los Angeles Rams, Green Bay Packers, and Minnesota Vikings.
+He has been inducted into the College Football Hall of Fame.
+Dale was an All-American playing college football for the Virginia Tech Hokies, and has been inducted into Virginia Tech’s Sports Hall of Fame.
+In 1965, he became a member of the Green Bay Packers teams that won three straight NFL championships, and the first two Super Bowls, and has been inducted into the Packers Hall of Fame.
+He was selected to three consecutive Pro Bowls (1968 to 1970).
+Dale was originally from Wise, Virginia and returned to live in Wise after becoming the first full-time athletic director at the University of Virginia College at Wise.